-- · Completing and renewing training. - Ensuring that they are comfortable and confident in administering first aid. - Ensuring that they are fully aware of the content of this policy and any procedures for administering first aid, including emergency procedures. - Keeping up to date with government guidance relating to first aid in schools.
+- Completing and renewing training as dictated by the governing board. - Ensuring that they are comfortable and confident in administering first aid. - Ensuring that they are fully aware of the content of this policy and any procedures for administering first aid, including emergency procedures. - Keeping up to date with government guidance relating to first aid in schools.

-School has 3 appointed persons that oversee first aid provision.
-The appointed persons are not the same as a first aider, and therefore must not conduct any first aid for which they have not been trained.
-1 appointed person should, at least, be trained in emergency procedures as outlined below.
+Schools should have at least one 'appointed person' to oversee first aid provision.
+The appointed person is not the same as a first aider, and therefore must not conduct any first aid for which they have not been trained.
+The appointed person should, at least, be trained in emergency procedures as outlined below.
+More information on the role of the appointed person can be found here.